Skip to content

 Login successful.
 Configuration saved to ~/.config/flowo/config.toml

-The file should look like this (use your real host; keep the token private):
+The file should look like this (use your real host and paths; keep the token private):

 1. In the web UI: SettingsAPI Tokens → create a token with a label and expiry.